openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     equ(1, "aa") // false, not compatible types

-**Note**, that actual type of ``Object`` value cannot be of
+**Note**: The actual type of an ``Object`` value can be none of the following:

-- an union type, as only the current value of an union type variable can be assigned to the ``Object`` variable;
+- Union type, as only the current value of a union type variable can be assigned to an ``Object`` variable;

-- a type parameter, if it does not have type constraint (see :ref:`Type Parameter Constraint`), see example below:
+- Type parameter, if it has no type constraint (see :ref:`Type Parameter Constraint`) as in the example below:

 .. code-block:: typescript
    :linenos: